lois2inn/Amazon_Vine_Analysis/README.md

  </tr>
 </table>

 - It is found that **15 Vine members gave five-star reviews** of the total 47 Vine reviews collected.
-That shows that **32% of Vine members gave 5-star ratings**.
+This shows that **32% of Vine members gave 5-star ratings**.
-- There are **4318 five-star non-Vine reviews** in the Watches category.
+- There are **4318 five-star non-Vine reviews** of the total 8343 non-Vine reviews collected.
 This shows that around **52% of non-Vine reviews are 5-star ratings**.
 <table>
   <tr><td>Review Summary:</td></tr>
   <tr><td><img src="images/summary_1.png" width="600"/></td></tr>